-If you love the English language and dream of sharing it with the next generation, start your career at PNW.
-This concentration, offered in conjunction with the School of Education and Counseling, prepares you to teach English in the public school system.
+If you love the English language and dream of sharing it with the next generation, start your career at Purdue University Northwest!
+Our English bachelor’s degree paired with a concentration in teaching prepares you to teach English in the public school system.

 This is a fully accredited Indiana secondary education in English Language Arts licensure program with plentiful connections to local schools.

 As a student in the English teaching concentration, you’ll take a balance of general education courses, College of Humanities, Education, and Social Sciences core courses and English courses.
 Your teaching concentration courses are offered in conjunction with the School of Education and Counseling to prepare you for a career in teaching.

 Plan your future in our first-year experience course.
 Then work one-on-one with caring, accomplished faculty mentors and grow your network by connecting with alumni and community members.
 Our recently revised curriculum emphasizes project-based learning and experiences, including group work and hands-on projects.

 You can currently complete this program at PNW’s Hammond campus.

 Begin with a first-year seminar for English majors as well as writing, literature and education courses.